Closer U.S. ties would 'reboot' UK finance after Brexit, says report | Business

 Closer U.S. ties would 'reboot' UK finance after Brexit, says report

+The think-tanks' report said Britain's capital markets have the potential to grow by up to 40% if it can close the gap with the United States, this equates to an additional $75 billion annually.
+Britain's financial services minister John Glen told a launch event for the report that he shared its ambition for closer U.S. ties as he brought in "sweeping reforms" to sharpen London's competitiveness.

-Britain should move further and faster in reforming its financial rules to 'reboot' after Brexit by aligning with key markets in the United States and elsewhere, a report from two think tanks said on Thursday.
+Britain should move further and faster in reforming its financial rules to 'reboot' after Brexit and rethink the "anti-competitive" tax system on banks, top bankers and think-tanks said on Thursday.

 Britain's financial services minister John Glen told a launch event for the report that he shared its ambition for closer U.S. ties as he brought in "sweeping reforms" to sharpen London's competitiveness.
 "There is a real opportunity for us to work together to shape the international financial services regulatory framework," Glen said.